alexpdp7/alexpdp7/misc/internet-communication-channels.md

 Matrix is a more modern chat protocol that addresses some of the drawbacks of IRC:

-* Matrix has end to end encryption, so conversations between users are private to Matrix administrators.
+* Matrix has end-to-end encryption, so conversations between users are private to Matrix administrators.

 * Matrix requires less effort from *channel* administrators.
   (But running a Matrix server requires significant resources.
   However, there are public Matrix servers and managed services.
-  Thanks to end to end encryption, using a public Matrix server is an interesting option.)
+  Thanks to end-to-end encryption, using a public Matrix server is an interesting option.)

-* Matrix has good support for audio/video conferencing, images and gifs, reactions, push notifications, and phone usage.
+* Matrix has good support for audio/video conferencing, images and GIFs, reactions, push notifications, and phone usage.

-But also some disadvantages respect to IRC:
+But also some disadvantages compared to IRC:

 * Users need to create accounts.

 * Using end-to-end encryption makes some usage harder.
   (Although end-to-end encryption is optional.)

-* There are less clients and tools, and generally they are more complex, more resource intensive, and less featureful.
+* There are fewer clients and tools, and generally they are more complex, more resource intensive, and less featureful.
   (And not all clients support all features.)

 #### XMPP